atomSmltr: a modular Python package to simulate laser cooling setups: Comparison with other packages

 \begin{itemize} \item \cbox{QuTiP}~\cite{johansson2012,lambert2024} (\url{https://qutip.org/}): QuTiP is a highly versatile and user-friendly Python toolbox for simulating complex quantum systems, whereas \asm{} is currently limited to semi-classical approximations.
 However, QuTiP is not optimized for simulating the motion of particles in complex configurations of magnetic fields and laser beams, giving it a scope distinct from that of \asm{}.

 \item \cbox{atomECS}~\cite{chen2021} (\url{https://github.com/TeamAtomECS/AtomECS}): atomECS shares the same objectives as \asm{}, which is why we benchmarked our simulations against it in the present work.
 Implemented in Rust, atomECS may offer a performance advantage over \asm{}, albeit at the expense of user-friendliness.
 Unlike \asm{}, atomECS was designed to simulate multiple atoms evolving in the same configuration, thereby enabling the study of collective effects.
-In terms of underlying physical models, atomECS and \asm{} are quite similar.
-However, \asm{} offers advantages in ease of use and in handling complex configurations of magnetic fields and laser beams, thanks to its Python implementation, integration with magpylib, advanced polarization handling, and related features.
+At its current stage of development, atomECS features a more refined multi-beam rate-equation model, which yields more reliable results when departing from the weak-saturation regime.
+It also includes additional capabilities, such as dipole trapping and magnetic trapping, recoil-limited cooling and, to some extent, atom-atom collision frameworks relevant to evaporative cooling and rf-dressed potentials.
+These features are not currently implemented in \asm{}.
+On the other hand, \asm{} offers advantages in ease of use and in handling complex configurations of magnetic fields and laser beams, thanks to its Python implementation, integration with magpylib, advanced polarization handling, and related features.

 \item \cbox{ARC}~\cite{robertson2021} (\url{https://arc-alkali-rydberg-calculator.readthedocs.io}): ARC is a Python package for calculating single- and two-atoms properties, with a primary focus on Rydberg physics.
 We include it here as part of the broader atomic physics Python ecosystem, although its scope is clearly distinct from that of \asm{}.